As a general rule, for purposes of the FCT, corporate income is determined on an accrual basis.

 Royalties paid to a Chilean entity are subject to the general income taxation; consequently, royalty income is subject to FCT.

 Resident entities are subject to taxes on their worldwide income.
-In general terms, foreign income and dividends received by a domestic entity are subject to Chilean taxation in the commercial year when they are received (i.e. on a cash basis); however, certain foreign income needs to be recognised on an accrued basis (i.e. income from foreign PEs and passive income from controlled foreign corporations [CFCs]).
+In general terms, foreign income and dividends received by a domestic entity are subject to Chilean taxation in the commercial year when they are received (i.e. on a cash basis); however, certain foreign income needs to be recognised on an accrued basis (i.e. income from foreign PEs and passive income from CFCs).
 A tax credit for taxes paid abroad is granted, subject to the regulations of the Income Tax Law.

 Branches of foreign corporations are taxed on their income without regard to the results of the head office.